-Some dog breeds are much better around children based on temperament & size (little dogs could easily be injured by small children running around the home).
+Some dog breeds are much better around children based on temperament and size (little dogs could easily be injured by small children running around the home).

-Unlike cats, dogs do require a lot of attention and get bored when they are not stimulated which can lead to negative behaviours like constant barking, chewing up things around the home and digging-up garden beds.
+Unlike cats, dogs require a lot of attention and get bored if under-stimulated, leading to negative behaviours like constant barking, chewing things around the home and digging up garden beds.

-When it comes to what you need to know before getting a dog, you will have to consider if you are home a lot, or if you are away from the home.
-If you are away from your home for the weekend or holidays on a regular basis you will need to organise someone to pet-sit your dog, or put them into a kennel which costs on average $25.00 a day.
-Plus, dogs need to have up-to-date kennel cough vaccinations in most kennels, which is another hundred or so dollars!
-The costs associated with putting our dog into a kennel have stopped us from going on holiday from time-to-time as it all adds up.
+Before getting a dog, you must consider whether you are home a lot or away from home.
+If you are regularly away from home for the weekend or holidays, you will need to organise someone to pet-sit your dog or put them into a kennel, costing an average of $25.00+ a day.
+Plus, dogs must have up-to-date kennel cough vaccinations in most kennels, which is another hundred or so dollars!
+The costs associated with putting our dog into a kennel have stopped us from going on holiday occasionally, as it all adds up.

-They will need to be played with daily and taken for walks, to dog parks and considered when doing anything in your home or away from the home.
+They must be played with daily, taken for walks, and considered when doing anything in or away from home.

-We got our beautiful dog Layla as a puppy 8-years ago, pre-kids, and she was my fur baby, she got all my love and attention.
-When my girls were born, they become my primary focus, especially while they were babies.
+We got our beautiful dog Layla as a puppy eight years ago, pre-kids.
+She was my fur baby and got all my love and attention.
+When my girls were born, they became my primary focus, especially while they were babies.

 For safety reasons, I chose to stop my dog from coming into the home.
-Layla is a small dog and as my girls have gotten older and now are both confident walkers, being age 2 and 4 years old, we have brought Layla back into the home.
-We made this decision for both the dog and baby’s safety.
+Layla is a small dog, and as my girls have gotten older and are confident walkers, we have brought Layla back into the home.
+We made this decision for both the dog’s and baby’s safety.

-As Layla was an outside dog (in the day) for the last few years we had to re-train her to wee and poo outside.
-We always have to be careful that the children don’t have food around her because dogs will bite and growl naturally and attack anything that tries to mess with their food.
-It has been hard to navigate and educate our young children around food and even their soft toys get eaten and used as chew toys!
+As Layla was an outside dog for the last few years, we had to re-train her to wee and poo outside.
+We always had to be careful the children didn’t have food around her because dogs might bite, growl and attack anything that messes with their food.
+Even soft toys get eaten and used as chew toys!

-Layla loves to settle in for the night and relax and my girls love to run around playing and often don’t notice Layla on the floor (she loves to lay in the worst spots… like the walkway!)
+Layla loves to settle in for the night and relax.
+My girls love to run around playing and often don’t notice Layla on the floor (she loves to lay in the worst spots… like the walkway!)
 She has a nice comfy bed and huge crate to retreat to – but always chooses to stay with us.
 She loves to live on the edge!

-I’m constantly having to keep her safe from the kids and navigate times when she growls at the girls and scares the life out of them.
-Of course, the girls forget and two minutes later they are annoying her again!
+I constantly have to keep her safe from the kids and navigate times when she growls at the girls and scares them.
+Of course, the girls forget and they are annoying her again two minutes later!

 AS THE MOTHER YOU WILL BE WELL, THE MOTHER!

-I’m sure I don’t have to tell you that if you decide to get a dog that you will be the one who will be taking most of the responsibility of your new family addition.
+I’m sure I don’t have to tell you that you will take most of the responsibility if you decide to get a dog.
 Financially, emotionally and physically.

-It doesn’t matter what other people say, because let’s face it, children will promise the world to get what they want.
-Yet I am still the only person in the household who feeds our fish (and I didn’t want them in the first place!).
+I am the only person in the household who feeds our fish (and I didn’t want them in the first place!).

-Make sure that you have space, patience and time to be able to fit another member to your family.
-While dogs are so loving, rewarding and fun, just like children they are a huge responsibility that can be with you for 20-years, which is even longer than some children staying at home.
+Make sure you have space, patience and time to fit another member into your family.
+While dogs are so loving, rewarding and fun, just like children, they are a huge responsibility that can be with you for 20 years, even longer than some children live at home.